Whenever I hear about people spending $70, $80 or even $100+ on their cell phone bill every month, I have to admit that I’m usually a little shocked.

 - Google FI

 - Family Mobile

 - Straight Talk

 Pricing on the plans with the various companies tends to fluctuate a bit, so i won’t list that here.
-But what I can tell you is that for my family’s plan we get 2 no-frills pre-paid phones with phone service and texting for anywhere from $10-$20/month.
-If we wanted to we could upgrade at Virgin Mobile and get a Android smartphone and more minutes under one of their other plans starting at around $35/month.
+But what I can tell you is that for my family’s plan we get 2 no-frills pre-paid phones with phone service, texting and mobile data for anywhere from $10-$20/month.
+If we wanted to we could upgrade and get more data under one of their other plans starting at around $20-30/month.
 Still a pretty decent deal.

 How Much Can You Save With No-Contract Phones?